GCuser99/tbImportExport/README.md

 ### Self-test

 The sample path is **optional**.
-Supply one and all thirteen tests run; omit it and the four sample-driven tests are skipped and the nine synthetic ones still run.
+Supply one and all 17 tests run; omit it and the four sample-driven tests are skipped and the nine synthetic ones still run.
 A path that is supplied but doesn't exist is treated as an error, since that's almost certainly a typo.

 Any `.twinproj` or `.twinpack` works — just save a new project from the IDE and run the self-test.